sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 That's kind of nice.
 We can ship our python script inside our container.
 However, we don't want to run it interactively every time.
 So let's make some changes to make it easy to run it as an executable.
 For example, we can add `/opt` to the global `$PATH` variable with `ENV`.

+!!! note "The `$PATH` variable"
+    The path variable is a special variable that consists of a list of path seperated by colons (`:`).
+These paths are searched if you are trying to run an executable.
+More info this topic at e.g. [wikipedia](https://en.wikipedia.org/wiki/PATH_(variable)).

 ```dockerfile
 FROM python:3.9.4-buster